-8.1 OpenEMM Does Not Send Emails
+8.1 Troubleshooting: OpenEMM Does Not Send Emails

 The most "popular" problem of OpenEMM is, that no emails are sent out.
-Therefore, we have compiled a checklist with the ten most common reasons why OpenEMM does not send emails:
+Therefore, we have compiled a checklist with the most common reasons why OpenEMM does not send emails:

-- 1. Packages postfix and sendmail-milter are not installed. - 2.
-Postfix has not been started ("systematl start postfix"). - 3.
-Postfix is no longer running ("ps aux | grep postfix/master"). - 4.
-The wrong MTA is active (Sendmail, qmail, Exim, etc.). - 5.
-Port 25 has not been opened. - 6.
-Service cron is disabled ("systemctl status crond"). - 7.
-SELinux is enabled. - 8.
-Postfix' mailqueue at /var/spool/postfix does not exist (solution: re-install Postfix). - 9.
-For reverse lookups, no PTR record does exist for the IP address of the OpenEMM server (so that mails are blocked as spam by mailbox providers on the receiving end). - 10.
-Postfix' mail log file in /var/log/maillog shows errors.
+- 1. The mailing or the choosen target group has no recipients - 2.
+OpenEMM has not been started.
+Please restart with Restart menu of OMT. - 3.
+Postfix' mail log file in /var/log/maillog shows errors. - 4.
+Packages postfix and sendmail-milter are not installed. - 5.
+Postfix has not been started (check with command "systemctl status postfix" and start with "systemctl start postfix"). - 6.
+Postfix is no longer running (check with "ps aux | grep postfix/master").

+- 7. Postfix' mailqueue at /var/spool/postfix does not exist (solution: re-install Postfix). - 8.
+The wrong MTA is active (Sendmail, qmail, Exim, etc.). - 9.
+Port 25 has not been opened in the firewall. - 10.
+Service cron is disabled (check with "systemctl status crond"). - 11.
+SELinux is enabled. - 12.
+The OpenEMM server uses a virus scanner that prevents the start of the XML RPC backend process (see file backend.log in directory /home/openemm/log/ for an entry like "Error: Could not find or load main class org.agnitas.backend.MailoutServerXMLRPC") - 13.
+For reverse lookups, no PTR record does exist for the IP address of the OpenEMM server (so that mails are blocked as spam by mailbox providers on the receiving end).